rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 *   Updated font and CSS files to Font Awesome 3.2.1 release.
 (Thanks to @tommarshall)
 *   Updated build/icons.yml file for reference.
 (Thanks to @tommarshall)
 *   Updated reference PDF file with Font Awesome 3.2.1 icons.
 (Thanks to @tommarshall)
+*   Added TinyMCE editor plugin, making it possible for the user to select font awesome glyphs from a drop-down list within the content editor.
+(Thanks @rscarvalho)
+*   Added version number constant to cache bust assets for future plugin updates.
+(Thanks @rscarvalho)

 __Version 3.1__